ashima-mr/All-About-ML/README.md

 # A Record of all My Studies in ML

 Content:
-1. LinkedIn's AI and ML Certification NOtes
+1. LinkedIn's AI and ML Certification Notes
 2. Notes from Standford's CS299 (gathered from across various lecture series)
 3. ML Basics, Jupyter Notebooks
 4. Deep Learning Basics, Jupyter Notebooks